netwrknerd/netwrknerd.github.io/_pages/about.md

 As an Engineer on the Network Planning & Architecture team, I primarily develop MoPs (methods of procedure) outlining how to efficiently keep our core networking infrastructure up to date.
 I execute these MoPs during change control windows, outside of business hours.
 This requires me to be flexible with my schedule and adapt to the projects that are currently a priority.
 On occasion I also travel to perform physical cable migrations and chassis installations at various data center facilities.
 These facilities operate 24/7 to support various companies across the globe.

-Some examples of the devices I work on or have worked on:
+Here's a short list of some of the devices I work on or have worked on:
 ## Juniper Networks
 * Juniper MX960
 * Juniper MX480